MetcalfeTom/introduction-to-scraping/README.md

 # IntroductionToScraping
-Quick tutorial example on scraping info from a Wiki, applicable to any webpage, blog etc.
+Quick tutorial example on scraping info from a Wiki (the Super Smash Bros.
+Wiki), applicable to any webpage, blog etc.

 Requires: Scrapy, BeautifulSoup, Pandas (optional)